 - Pinch of black pepper

-- One mini baguette or small loaf of soft bread, approximately 7 ounces
+- 1 mini baguette or small loaf of soft bread, approximately 7 ounces

 - 8 ounces classic chèvre goat cheese